-g.
-Create long-term guardrails regarding fines and fees at the state level | Power to Change: Georgia State Assembly

-- In partnership with the Georgia Budget and Policy Institute as part of the EARN network focusing on criminal and worker justice, Deep Center concludes that the recommendations set forth in GBPI's report "Unjust Revenue" are the ideal recommendations for beginning to wean Georgia of its overreliance on fines and fees.
-These include: - "Firmly capping local government fines and fee revenue. - Creating racial and ethnic equity guidelines for local ordinance creation, including standards that ensure that localities take formal steps to gather public input from diverse racial and ethnic populations, particularly for localities that do not have political representation that reflects the diverse communities that they govern. - Requiring counties and municipalities to provide data on how much uncollected fine and fee debt is owed, to better assess the costs and effectiveness of collection efforts. - Expanding the state sales tax to include taxation on a larger range of services, which can incentivize local governments to end the harmful practice of budgeting for fines and fees revenue that often leads to aggressive citation and collection practices that widen racial and ethnic inequities.
+- h.
+Create long-term guardrails regarding fines and fees at the state level | Power to Change: Georgia State Assembly - 1.
+In partnership with the Georgia Budget and Policy Institute as part of the EARN network focusing on criminal and worker justice, Deep Center concludes that the recommendations set forth in GBPI's report "Unjust Revenue" are the ideal recommendations for beginning to wean Georgia from its overreliance on fines and fees.
+These include:102 - "Firmly capping local government fines and fee revenue. - Creating racial and ethnic equity guidelines for local ordinance creation, including standards that ensure that localities take formal steps to gather public input from diverse racial and ethnic populations, particularly for localities that do not have political representation that reflects the diverse communities that they govern.